TL;DR

 If you have used Claude Code for more than a week, you have probably hit the wall.
 The base agent is sharp, but the second your work gets repetitive, you start writing the same context into the same prompts day after day.
 Skills are how you stop doing that.

 A skill is a small folder of markdown and helper scripts that Claude Code loads on demand.
 The model decides when to pull it in based on a one-line description.
 You stop reprompting.
 You start composing.
+If you have not installed Claude Code yet, start with the Getting Started guide.

 The problem in 2026 is that the skills ecosystem has gone from empty to flooded in about six months.
 There is a lot of noise.
 This post is a working directory of skills I actually use, organized by category, with install paths and honest notes on what each one is good for.
 If you want the framing for why skills are eating prompt engineering, read why skills beat prompts for coding agents in 2026 first.
+For the prompts you still write by hand, our prompt critic will flag the usual failure modes before you paste.

 For each skill below you get: